 - Techniques for drawing and editing locations are similar to the techniques for drawing and editing all places on YME.
 See the following sections:

-Placemarks for organizations should always be placed inside the building polygon with consideration of the following:
+Placemarks for organizations should always be placed inside the building polygon in accordance with the following rules.

 There should be one item (location) for each organization.

 Don't set names of several organizations to the same item.
 Instead, create a standalone item (place) for each organization.